BIMAU/transiflow/paper/paper.md

 In climate modelling, this is a prominent issue, since the models are complex, are usually intercoupled with other models (e.g., ocean, atmosphere, ice), take a very long time to run (i.e., multiple months) and require large amounts of parallelism to reach a sufficient resolution (i.e., using thousands of cores for a single run) [@thies:09; @mulder:21].
 Therefore, ease of developing and using the parallel software is crucial.

-By abstracting away the computational back-end from the user, the user can develop their model on their own machine (e.g., a laptop) in Python using the SciPy back-end, and once the model works, run a large scale simulation on a supercomputer, e.g., using the `Trilinos` back-end, which can use a combination of OpenMP, MPI and potentially GPUs, without requiring any changes to the code.
+By abstracting away the computational back-end from the user, the user can adjust a model to their own needs on their own machine (e.g., a laptop) in Python using the SciPy back-end, and once the model works, run a large scale simulation on a supercomputer, e.g., using the `Trilinos` back-end, which can use a combination of OpenMP, MPI and potentially GPUs, without requiring any changes to the code.
 The computationally expensive parts of the program are implemented by these libraries, so one does not have to worry about the efficiency of the Python implementation of the model.
 Initial tests indicate that the overhead of using Python is less than 1% of the total computational cost.